ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

       ]
     }

-Depending on the member visibility of the Organization, results will include the member user's ``name`` and ``id``, or only the member's ``pseudonym``.

 The example below is of a request path with Owner query parameter for Indicators Collection:

 .. code::

     /v2/indicators?owner=Common%20Community

 The example below is of a request path with Owner query parameter for Host Indicator example.com:

 .. code::

     /v2/indicators/hosts/example.com?owner=Common%20Community

-The example below is a request to see available Owners of the specified
+The example below is a request to see available Owners of the specified Indicators:
-Indicators:

 .. code::